Integrative Biological and Behavioral Sciences

 Biobehavioral

-Basic research on behavioral, psychological, and/or social risk or protective health factors acting with or through biological pathways that influence minority health and health disparities (e.g., the role of the social context in the subjective experience of physical pain).
+Integrative basic research on behavioral, psychological, and/or social risk or protective health factors acting with or through biological pathways that influence health.

 Program Contact(s): Dr. Carlos Garrido, Dr. Seema Desai, Dr. Olga Herren, Dr. Arundhati Gogineni